Souls to Deny

 Souls to Deny is the fourth studio album by death metal band Suffocation.
-It is the band's first release following their 2003 reformation and is the first album to feature guitarist Guy Marchais (ex-Pyrexia, ex-Internal Bleeding).
+It is the band's first release following their 2003 reformation and is the first album to feature original guitarist Guy Marchais (ex-Pyrexia, ex-Internal Bleeding).
 It also features the return of original drummer Mike Smith.
 Bass guitar tracks on the album are played by guitarist Terrance Hobbs and drummer Mike Smith, as they did not have a bassist during recording.
 The cover artwork is by artist Dan Seagrave.